Massacre at Mountain Meadows: Sequel

 Massacre at Mountain Meadows tells the story of the massacre, but not its aftermath, impact, media reaction, coverup, or punishment.
 The authors concluded "that too much information existed for a single book", and that the second half of the story would be written in a future volume.
-Richard E. Turley Jr. has signed a contract with Oxford University Press to publish the second volume; as of April 2010 this sequel is tentatively titled After the Massacre.
+Richard E. Turley Jr. has signed a contract with Oxford University Press to publish the second volume; as of April 2010 this sequel was tentatively titled After the Massacre.
+The volume is set to be released in May 2023 as Vengeance Is Mine: The Mountain Meadows Massacre and Its Aftermath.

 Related Media

 Upon completion of Massacre at Mountain Meadows the authors expressed a desire to publish some of the materials used in their research.
 As a result, BYU Studies published a special edition of their journal in fall 2008.
 This special edition, BYU Studies Volume 47:3, contained selections from the Andrew Jenson and David H. Morris collections, along with histories, essays, and book reviews; all dealing with the Mountain Meadows massacre.

 In September 2009 BYU Studies and Brigham Young University Press published the complete collections in a 352-page book, entitled Mountain Meadows Massacre: The Andrew Jenson and David H. Morris Collections.